 The High Command had urged Kaiser Wilhelm to ask for an armistice.
 US President Woodrow Wilson would not negotiate with the Kaiser’s generals, so they had cynically suggested a “democratization from above”.
 The democratic politicians should be held responsible for all the hardships and blames to come.
 By the “October reforms”, Germany had become a constitutional monarchy.
 The chancellor, Max von Baden, was responsible to the Reichstag.

-At the end of October 1918, the military commanders ordered, by their own authority, the navy in Kiel to set sail for a last battle against the British Royal Navy.
-The war was already lost, and the sailors considered it a voyage into certain death, and refused to follow this order.
-Revolts broke out in the cities of Kiel and Wilhelmshaven.
-At the beginning of November, the revolt spread to other cities and states of the country, in many of which so-called workers’ and soldiers’ councils were established.
-All German ruling princes abdicated.
+Nonetheless, the military commanders ordered, by their own authority, the navy in Kiel to set sail for a last battle against the British Royal Navy.
+In the eyes of the sailors, however, it was a voyage into their certain death, and they refused to follow this order.
+Mutinies occurred in the marina cities Kiel and Wilhelmshaven.
+Already at the beginning of November, the revolts spread to other cities and states.
+Nearly everywhere, the German princes abdicated, and workers’ and soldiers’ councils came into being.

-Ebert must have hated being at the top of a revolutionary government, he distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might led to a Bolshevik overthrow as in Russia.
-Today, historians agree that the danger of a Bolshevik revolution was over-estimated, but back people were in a state of shock.
-Yet, a congress of the German workers’ and soldiers’ councils hold in December in Berlin voted against the council system and in favor of elections to a national assembly that should decide about the future state system.
+Ebert must have hated being at the top of a revolutionary government.
+He distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might lead to a Bolshevik overthrow as in Russia.
+Today, historians agree that the danger of a Bolshevik revolution was over-estimated.
+Back then, people were in a state of shock, it was a violent society and no one knew how many Spartacists would take up arms to overthrow the government.